farirpgs/fari-app/lib/blog/posts/2020-01-18-resources-update.md

 I was also able to work on adding two new features to the app:

 - It is now possible for a GM to have private and public index cards.
-That way, GMs can prepare there scenes in advance and pull in the cards as they play.
+That way, GMs can prepare their scenes in advance and pull in the cards as they play.
 Pretty helpful for a nice BBEG reveal!
 - I added a private "Notes" section for scene.
 With this field, GMs will be able to add information that will help them run their scenes better and not forget about certain things they wanted to do!

 ## 📢 Discord